Les Baux and the old

 Look at the recognizable

-Later in the episode, this square is also the
+Later in the episode, this square is

-final scene (execution with the axes)
+final scene (execution with the axes).

 The old farmhouse

-The exterior is 'the inn' (of
+The exterior is 'the inn' (episode

-episode Message to Geneva) and the interior decorated as 'the bakery.'
+Message to Geneva) and the interior decorated as 'the bakery.'

-the interior and exterior
+And interior and exterior

-This location is found with the help of Mr Lyman
+This location is found with the help of

 and my husband Patrick.
 Without mentioning the road we would never have traced